Current as of: February 22, 2025 - 16:48

 Is This Trip for You?

-However, you should prepare for some long days and early starts.
+Itinerary: This trip covers the highlights of northern India in a short time, which means the itinerary is generally fast paced.
+There is a lot to see, but everything is scheduled so it doesn’t feel too rushed.
+Prepare for some long days and early starts.
 The times stated in the Trip Notes are driving times and do not include photo, tea, comfort or lunch breaks.
 Journeys can sometimes take longer due to local traffic or road damage.

-Please note, the Archaeological Survey of India (ASI) is responsible for the conservation of many monuments in India, including the Taj Mahal, and very occasionally this may mean that work is taking place at sites visited on this trip.
+Monuments: The Archaeological Survey of India (ASI) is responsible for the conservation of many monuments in India, including the Taj Mahal, and very occasionally this may mean that work is taking place at sites visited on this trip.
 The ASI’s schedule is never published, so it is not possible to warn you when work will be taking place.

-Some departures coincide with Holi and Diwali.
+Festivals: Some departures coincide with Holi and Diwali.
 These can be local celebrations within communities and families and are not necessarily marked to the same extent throughout the country.
 We will seek opportunities to see the festivities; however, we cannot guarantee what will be happening in the local area during the trip.

 Group